Callum Maycock

 Callum Maycock (born 23 December 1997) is an English footballer who plays as a midfielder for club AFC Wimbledon.

 Career

 Maycock made his professional debut coming on as a substitute on 6 November 2016 in a 1–1 FA Cup draw with Morecambe, coming on to replace Andre Wright.

 On 30 July 2018, Maycock was loaned out to Macclesfield Town until January 2019.
 The deal was later extended for the remainder of the season.

 In June 2024 Maycock joined AFC Wimbledon.
 He scored his first goals for Wimbledon when he scored twice in a 3-0 win against rivals MK Dons on 14 September 2024.
+He extended his contract with the club a further two years in June 2026.

 International career

 Maycock was called up to represent the England C team in March 2024.
 On 19 March, he made his debut in the 1–0 defeat to the Wales C team at Stebonheath Park.